What is CMIM Marking?

 3. Determination of requirements

-The essential requirements of the products under study must then be determined, as well as specific requirements according to the applicable regulations.
+The essential requirements of the products under study must then be determined, as well as specific requirements according to the applicable standards.

-The documentation justifying compliance with the applicable regulations must be drawn up.
-This documentation may consist of documentation relating to product design, product description, lists of applicable regulations, exploded views, technical data sheet, etc.
+Documentation must be prepared to justify compliance with the applicable standards.
+This documentation may consist of documentation related to product design, product description, lists of applicable standards, exploded views, technical data sheet, etc.

 5. Conducting tests

-Depending on the applicable standard, testing of the manufactured products may be required.
-These tests shall be carried out in accredited laboratories.
+Depending on the application standard, it may be necessary to carry out tests on the manufactured products.
+These tests must be performed in accredited laboratories.